InvestmentSystems/function-pipe/doc/source/usage_strings.rst

     f = a << b << c << d << e
     assert f('*') == '*edcba'

-And even though it is ill-advised on grounds of poor readability and unnecessary conceptual complexity, you can do bidirectional composition:
+And even though it is ill-advised on grounds of poor readability and unnecessary conceptual complexity, you can do bidirectional composition too:

 .. code-block:: python

     f = a >> b >> c << d << e
     assert f('*') == '*edabc'

 The ``FunctionNode`` overloads standard binary and unary operators to produce new ``FunctionNodes`` that encapsulate operator operations.
-Operators can be mixed with composition to create powerful expressions:
+Operators can be mixed with composition to create powerful expressions.

 .. code-block:: python

     f = a >> (b * 4) >> (c + '___') >> d >> e
     assert f('*') == '*ab*ab*ab*abc___de'

 We can create multiple FunctionNode expressions and combine them with operators and other compositions.
-Notice that the *initial input* ``'*'`` is made available to both *innermost* expressions, ``p`` and ``q``, producing string segments ``*cb_`` and ``*de``.
+Notice that the *initial input* "*" is made available to both *innermost* expressions, ``p`` and ``q``.

 .. code-block:: python